SkalaSkalolaz/editor/README.md

 Смотрите [CREDITS.md](CREDITS.md) — благодарности и информация о зависимостях.

+# Editor
-# Text editor
+# Text Editor

 [![License](https://img.shields.io/badge/license-BSD%203--Clause-blue.svg)](LICENSE)

-This is a terminal text editor written in Go, utilizing the `tcell/v2` library for terminal interaction.
-It supports basic editing features, syntax highlighting for numerous programming languages, and integration with LLM (Large Language Models) via an external program `cogitor`.
+This is a terminal-based text editor written in Go, utilizing the `tcell/v2` library for terminal interactions.
+It supports basic editing functions, syntax highlighting for many programming languages, and integration with LLMs (Large Language Models) via an external program `cogitor`.

 ## Features

-*   **Text editing:** Multi-line editing, navigation with keys (arrows, Home, End, PgUp, PgDn), insertion, deletion, file creation and opening.
+*   **Text Editing:** Multiline editing, navigation via keys (arrows, Home, End, PgUp, PgDn), inserting, deleting, creating, and opening files.
-*   **Syntax highlighting:** Supports syntax highlighting for the following languages: C, C++, Assembly, Fortran, Go, Python, Ruby, Kotlin, Swift, HTML, Lisp.
+*   **Syntax Highlighting:** Supports syntax highlighting for the following languages: C, C++, Assembly, Fortran, Go, Python, Ruby, Kotlin, Swift, HTML, Lisp.
-*   **Search:** Search text within a file.
+*   **Search:** Search through the file text.
 *   **Navigation:** Jump to a specific line.
 *   **Undo/Redo:** Support for undo (`Undo`) and redo (`Redo`) operations.
-*   **Clipboard:** Cut, copy, and paste text (using the system clipboard via the `atotto/clipboard` library).
+*   **Clipboard:** Cut, copy, and paste text (uses system clipboard via `atotto/clipboard` library).
-*   **LLM integration:** Ability to send instructions and text from the editor to the external `cogitor` program for interaction with LLM.
-Buffer contents and visible text may be automatically included in the request.
+*   **LLM Integration:** Ability to send instructions and text from the editor to an external `tgpt` program for interaction with LLMs.
+Data from the clipboard and the visible part of the text can be automatically added to the request.
-*   **Status line:** Shows filename, language, line and column numbers, and hotkey hints.
+*   **Status Bar:** Displays file name, language, line and column number, as well as hotkey hints.

 ## Installation

-1. Ensure you have Go installed (https://golang.org/dl/).
+1. Ensure Go is installed (https://golang.org/dl/).
 2. Install necessary dependencies:
     ```bash
     go mod init <module_name> # If creating a new module